sabinemm/recipe-site-ms3/README.md

 Linked that app to the GitHub repository by going to the "Deploy" tab in the main app menu.

-In the Settings tab, added the corresponding Config Variables as present in my local development:
+In the Settings tab, add the corresponding Config Variables as present in local development:

 ```
 MONGO_URI mongodb+srv://...